-Ladies, today is the day you start to finally get your wardrobe in order.
+Ladies, today is the day you start to get your wardrobe in order!

-Whether you work in or out of the home, have little kids at your ankles or grown adult children, are getting back in the workforce, or blissfully retired and finally spending some time focusing on your passions, you want to look and feel great during whatever your season of life.
+Whether you work in or out of the home, have little kids at your ankles or grown adult children, are getting back in the workforce, or blissfully retired and focusing on your passions, you want to look and feel great during whatever your season of life.

-This four week series is specifically designed to help real-life women, of all shapes and sizes, with any lifestyle, within just about any budget discover her true style, where to find it, and how to wear it.
+This four-week series is designed to help real-life women, of all shapes and sizes, with any lifestyle, within just about any budget discover her true style, where to find it, and how to wear it

 So, who am I?

-As many of you know, I was a personal wardrobe stylist for the better part of my career.
-I started my first company Kristel Closets, Inc, in 2007 which, at its peak, had three offices and a team of stylists on the East Coast.
+I was a wardrobe stylist for the better part of my career.
+I started my first company Kristel Closets, Inc, in 2007, which, at its peak, had three offices and a team of stylists on the East Coast.

-After over a decade I moved on to focus on building our online business.
-But the experience of working with thousands of clients, all hard working, down to earth women, continues to influence our fashion and style posts today.
+After more than a decade, I moved on to focus on building our online business.
+But the experience of working with thousands of clients continues to influence my fashion and style posts today.

-We take great pride in being a practical voice of fashion reason on the internet.
-All of the advice we share, especially in this wardrobe challenge, is based on proven tips and techniques I created to help thousands of women define their personal style, purge and organize their closets, and build a wardrobe that feels like them.
+I take great pride in being a practical voice of fashion reason on the internet.
+All of the advice I share, especially in this wardrobe challenge, is based on proven tips and techniques I created to help our clients define their personal style, purge and organize their closets, and build a wardrobe that feels like them.

-I also pull a lot of perspective from my real life.
+I’m also heavily influenced by real life.
 I’m a working mom to three amazing little girls.
-I get how busy and overwhelming life can be, how time is limited, budgets are stretched and “me time” feels like a thing of the past.
+I get how busy and overwhelming life can be, how time is limited, budgets are stretched, and “me time” feels like an indulgence.

-Every woman wants to look stylish and feel beautiful.
-But not everyone is able to clearly define their personal style or understand how to pull a look together.
+Women want to look stylish and feel beautiful.
+But not everyone can clearly define their personal style or understand how to pull a look together.

 I encourage you to use the next four weeks to focus on YOU.
-My goal when this challenge is over is that you will have a clear understanding of what you like and what will work for you so shopping is easier.
+When this challenge is over, my goal is for you to have a clearer understanding of what you like and what will work for you, so shopping and getting dressed is easier.

 Here’s How the Wardrobe Challenge Works: